tnichols217/notes/AIQS 100/Reflective Paper/Draft.md

 - Explain how the knowledge and skills that you have learned in your AIQ Seminar will be helpful to you in the future
 - Assess your development toward the course outcomes

+# Look Back
+Gather all of your final writing projects from the course, taking the time and opportunity
+to look over your work and consider its strengths and weaknesses, one piece’s
+relationship to another, and how you might see development or growth in one or more
+writing strategies that we have explored over the semester.
+Take Stock in the Present
+As you look back through your final essays, observe changes in your writing over the
+course of the semester: what are you proud of, what weaknesses have you worked to
+overcome, what strengths have you developed, and what writing habits and processes
+have you developed that are most helpful to you?
+Select examples and evidence from
+your essays to demonstrate your learning processes and what kind of writer you are
+now.
+Project into the Future
+Then, look forward to explain how the knowledge and skill that you have learned in
+your AIQ Seminar will be helpful to you in the future—on a particular writing assignment
+you might have, in a future class, in your major coursework, and/or in your future career.
+You might explain how this course has helped you develop a writing process, particular